Video: Sacramento Driver Repeatedly Rams, Jumps On Top of Vehicle in Violent Road-Rage Incident

-Cellphone video captured Monday shows a driver repeatedly ramming his SUV into another car before kicking and stomping on the vehicle in Sacramento.
+Cellphone video captured Monday shows a driver, who was later arrested on suspicion of felony charges, repeatedly ramming his SUV into another car before kicking and stomping on the vehicle in Sacramento.

+Police said Jose Garcia Alvarez, 40, was booked into the Sacramento County Jail on suspicion of felony assault and felony vandalism after being evaluated at a local hospital.

 It all started with a crash loud enough for Nikki Guinn to run outside of her home near X Street in downtown Sacramento.